tamirrosenberg/WiFi-Stepper-Motor-Controller-v2/README.md

 * DRV8255 Stepper Motor Driver
 * Bipolar stepper motor (Nema 17)

 DRV8825 - Motor Driver
 ----------------------
 The DRV8825 is a smart motor driver that can be used with normal steps and even with micro-steps, and that can be controlled by the driver's pins M0, M1, M2.
 In my case I wanted to use the 1/32 micro-steps, and these are the speeds that you will see in the code.
 More details about this driver can be found here: https://www.pololu.com/product/2133.
-NOTE: Please follow the directions in the following video on how to set the correct Voltage/Current on the motor driver before using it: https://www.youtube.com/watch?v=89BHS9hfSUk - Setting the Current Limit on Pololu Stepper Motor Driver Carriers
+NOTE: Please follow the directions in the following video on how to set the correct Voltage/Current on the motor driver BEFORE using it: https://www.youtube.com/watch?v=89BHS9hfSUk - Setting the Current Limit on Pololu Stepper Motor Driver Carriers

 Arduino IDE